backube/volsync/docs/usage/syncthing/index.rst

 Connecting To Peers
 ===================

-In order for two Syncthing instances to connect with one another, each must know the address and ID of the other.
+In order to connect two Syncthing-based ReplicationSources, each must list the other's address and ID in ``.spec.syncthing.peers``.

-To accomplish this in VolSync, each ReplicationSource object must specify at least one other Syncthing peer in its ``.spec.syncthing.peers`` field.
+Additionally, VolSync requires that you declare whether or not a given ReplicationSource should be automatically connected with the other's peers by setting ``introducer: true/false``.
-If you would like Syncthing to be automatically connected with other peers as they join the cluster, you must set ``introducer: true`` for those peers you'd like to adopt connections from.
+This allows new ReplicationSources to be automatically connected without needing to explicitly update your ReplicationSources.

 For instance, if we have another ReplicationSource object in a separate namespace, it would specify the address of our previous Syncthing instance in its ``.spec.syncthing.peers`` field: